Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 Prior to starting my investigation, a variety of data cleaning, transformation and manipulation processes were conducted which can be viewed on the [Jupyter Notebook file](https://github.com/Zaki978/IMDb-Movie-Ratings-Analysis/blob/main/Movie%20Rating%20Analysis%20Project%20V2.ipynb).
 These steps were essential in ensuring that the data was accurate, consistent, relevant, and structured appropriately for analysis and improved the reliability of the results.

-- **Renamed columns** to improve clarity, such as changing 'Start Year' to 'Release Year'
+- **Renamed columns** to improve clarity, such as changing 'Start Year' to 'Release Year'.
-- **Removed columns** to exclude unnecessary information, such as dropping the 'Original Title' and 'End Year' columns
+- **Removed columns** to exclude unnecessary information, such as dropping the 'Original Title' and 'End Year' columns.
-- **Converted columns** to the appropriate data types, such as reformatting columns in the `titles.basic` table from object type to numerical, string, and boolean types
+- **Converted columns** to the appropriate data types, such as reformatting columns in the `titles.basic` table from object type to numerical, string, and boolean types.
 - **Handled missing values** by either filling them with NaN values or dropping the rows/columns with missing values.
-  - Checked for null values in the data frame using the `df.isnull().sum() method`
+  - Checked for null values in the data frame using the `df.isnull().sum() method`.
-  - Removed 76k rows where 'Genres' column had '\N' values
+  - Removed 76k rows where 'Genres' column had '\N' values.
-  - Removed 1.4M records with null values in the 'Release Year' as it was a crucial fields for analysis
+  - Removed 1.4M records with null values in the 'Release Year' as it was a crucial field for analysis.
-  - Converted displaced year values that appeared in the 'Is Adult' column to null using a mapping dictionary
+  - Converted displaced year values that appeared in the 'Is Adult' column to null using a mapping dictionary.
 - **Filtered the data** to include only movies from the past 100 years and with a minimum number of ratings of 278.
-  - Included only rows where the 'Title Type' column has values 'movie' or 'tvMovie'
+  - Included only rows where the 'Title Type' column has values 'movie' or 'tvMovie'.
-  - Filtered movies by setting a minimum threshold for the number of ratings per movie at the top 75th percentile, equating to 278 ratings to avoid noise and improve data reliability
+  - Filtered movies by setting a minimum threshold for the number of ratings per movie at the top 75th percentile, equating to 278 ratings to avoid noise and improve data reliability.
 - **Merged tables** by performing an inner join on the 'filtered_movies' and 'imdb_ratings' dataframes using the 'Title ID' column to create a unified DataFrame for analysis.
 - **Split the genres column** into multiple rows to allow for genre-level analysis.
-- **Created new columns** deeper analysis, such as a 'Decade' column, to minimize short-term fluctuations from individual years and emphasize meaningful, actionable trends
+- **Created new columns** deeper analysis, such as a 'Decade' column, to minimize short-term fluctuations from individual years and emphasize meaningful, actionable trends.
-  - Created a 'Movie Genre ID' field to identify genres associated with each title uniquely
+  - Created a 'Movie Genre ID' field to identify genres associated with each title uniquely.

 ## Overview of Findings